 [Purchase on Amazon.com]

 The reason you don't want open food containers in your pantry is because they attract pests, such as insects and rodents.
 Trust me, I live a stone's throw from corn fields -- mice love open food containers, or even closed boxes and packages that aren't sealed up.
+(You can read my article with more food storage safety rules here.)

 Because of the "mouse incident" in our house a few years ago I'm probably more of a stickler for this than some, but we keep all the food we can in plastic bins, with lids on them, to deter pests.
 I just group things into categories and it keeps things organized and safe at the same time.
 If you aren't as concerned about pests in your area you still may want to consider storage baskets for grouping like items together as part of the Organize Pantry Challenge just to keep things together and easily accessible.